Alignak-monitoring-contrib/alignak-app/README.rst

     :target: https://github.com/Alignak-monitoring-contrib/alignak-app/blob/develop/LICENSE
     :alt: Licence

-Alignak-App is a notifier application for `Alignak project <http://alignak-monitoring.github.io/>`_.
+Alignak-App is a desktop application, in system tray, for Alignak solution.
 It can be installed on any Linux or Windows Dekstop / Server with a graphical interface who can run Python.

 This application is useful for people with an Alignak installation in their business and who want to keep an eye on their supervision constantly.